23+ Questions To Ask Before Hiring a CRO Agency

 1. How do you determine what pages you will optimize?

 Choosing which page to optimize first and creating a conversion roadmap will impact your project.
-Remember that optimizing any page requires analysis, development of test plan, implementation of that test plan, and finally waiting for testing results.
+Remember that optimizing any page requires analysis, development of a test plan, implementation of that test plan, and finally waiting for testing results.

 This could translate into 2 to 4 weeks’ worth of work per page.